I just got a photo ticket, what should I do now?

 Which courts does Mitch Greene routinely handle?

 Mitch Greene regularly attends courts in King, Pierce, Snohomish, and Whatcom Counties.
 Mitch Greene also occasionally attends courts in Eastern Washington.
+If you have a question regarding whether we handle a court, please just give us a call or send us an email.
+If we do not handle a court, we know who does and can refer with confidence.

 Options for how to respond to a ticket: